JoanaBLate/advent-of-code-zig/README.md

 # advent-of-code-zig
-Solutions for the Advent Of Code puzzles in Zig.
+Clear and simple solutions for the Advent Of Code puzzles in Zig.
 <br><br>
 *No advanced Math is used!*
 <br><br>